TheMarlboroMan/ascript/README.md

 	statements;
 endif;

-Evaluation functions can only be built-ins, thus, this is legal:
+Evaluation functions can either be built-ins or user-defined functions.

 if is_equal [true, true];
 	statements;
 endif;

-But this is not:

-if call["funcname", true, true];
-	statements;
-endif;

-Which must be expressed as:

-let something be call["funcname", true];
-if is_equal [something, true];
+if funcname [true, true];
 	statements;
 endif;